TheCandidStartup/TheCandidStartup.github.io/_drafts/tools-vs-solutions.md

 It doesn't matter what industry you're in.
 If you have big 3D models, Navisworks will be useful.
 When Navisworks was acquired we had roughly equal numbers of customers from the construction and process plant industries.
 When Autodesk started bundling their products into industry focused suites and collections, Navisworks was included in nearly every one of them.

+A good tool needs to solve a problem that is universal.
+It needs to be general and abstract and yet at the same time address real needs across multiple personas and industries.
+You need deep understanding to generalize specific customer needs into a widely usable tool.

 # Solutions

 Revit is a solution.
 A solution tries to understand the complete set of needs for a persona or industry and provide a one stop shop that covers everything.
 A solution tries to understand how your processes work and model them in the software.
 A solution assumes that you're going to use it for everything.
 A solution thinks that you won't need any other tools.
 A solution tries to do everything, so finds it hard to cover all your needs at the same level of depth.